picknscroll/picknscroll.github.io/_posts/2018-04-07-Pandas-Interactive-Tutorial.md

 </code></pre>
 </div>

-As an aside, my friends and I watched Spencer Dinwiddie play for Taft High School during a tournament at our high school.
-The most remarkable aspect of Dinwiddie back then was how closely his name resembled "Dimwittie" - I never would have guessed he would one day be in the NBA, much less atop such an esteemed list.
+As an aside, my friends and I watched Spencer Dinwiddie play for Taft High School during a tournament at our high school, when his most remarkable aspect was how closely his name resembled "Dimwittie".
+I never would have guessed he would one day be in the NBA, much less atop such an esteemed list.

-By learning about the Series data structure, we learned about "labeled, aligned" data, which is a key concept in Pandas.
-Let's quickly recap everything we've learned, with an emphasis on the terms:
+This is the end of our introduction to the Series data structure, which was intended to illustrate one key concept: that of "labled and aligned" data.
+Next, we'll move onto the DataFrame, which represents this same concept, but in two-dimensions.
+But first, let's do a quick recap of everything we've learned, with an emphasis on the terms:

-* We learned about the **Series**, which is a one-dimensional array of data values, where each element has an accompanying **label**.
+* The Series data structure is a one-dimensional array of data values, where each element has an accompanying **label**.
-* We learned that these labels are collectively known as the **Index** of a Series.
+* Collectively, these labels are known as the **Index** of a Series.
-* We learned that the Index faciliates selection of data within a single Series, making the Series "dictionary-like", and I made a cheap joke at Carmelo Anthony's expense in the process.
+* The Index faciliates selection of data within a single Series, making the Series "dictionary-like".
-* We learned how the Index dictates how data elements relate to each other across multiple Series objects, a property known as **alignment**.
+* The Index dictates how data elements relate to each other across multiple Series objects, a property known as **alignment**.

 #### The DataFrame